Maria Tumarkin

-Biography
+Early life and education

 Tumarkin was born and raised in Kharkov, then part of the Soviet Union, now in Ukraine.
 She left her home country in 1989 when she was a teenager, before the dissolution of the Soviet Union in 1991.

 She holds a Bachelor of Arts and a PhD in cultural history from the University of Melbourne.
+Her PhD was titled "Secret Life of Wounded Spaces: Traumascapes in the contemporary Australia".

+Writing

 She writes books of ideas, reviews, essays and pieces for performance.

+Academia and projects

 She was an Honorary Artistic Outreach Associate (2015–2016) at the ARC Centre of Excellence for the History of Emotions and a co-creator, with Moya McFadzean, of "The Unending Absence" project.

+As of 2021 Tumarkin taught creative writing at the School of Culture and Communication at the University of Melbourne.